Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 order.[^c-order-footnote] C-ordered arrays are stored in memory such that the last axis varies the fastest.
-For example, if `a` has 3 dimensions, then its elements are stored in memory like `a[0, 0, 0], a[0, 0, 1], a[0, 0, 2], ..., a[0, 1, 0], a[0, 1, 1], ...`.
-Fortran ordering is the opposite: the elements
+For example, if `a` has 3 dimensions, then its elements are stored in memory like `a[0, 0, 0], a[0, 0, 1], a[0, 0, 2], ..., a[0, 1, 0], a[0, 1, 1], a[0, 1, 2], ...`.
+Fortran ordering is the opposite:
-are stored in memory so that the first axis varies fastest, like `a[0, 0, 0], a[1, 0, 0], a[2, 0, 0], ..., a[0, 1, 0], a[1, 1, 0], ...`.
+the elements are stored in memory so that the first axis varies fastest, like `a[0, 0, 0], a[1, 0, 0], a[2, 0, 0], ..., a[0, 1, 0], a[1, 1, 0], a[2, 1, 0]
+...`.

-[^c-order-footnote]: C order and Fortran order are also sometimes row-major and column-major ordering, respectively.
+[^c-order-footnote]: C ordering and Fortran ordering are also sometimes "row-major" and "column-major" ordering, respectively.
 However, this terminology is confusing when the array has more than two axes or when it does not represent a mathematical matrix.
-It's better to think of them in terms of which axes vary the fastest---the last for C ordering and the first for Fortran ordering.
-Also, I don't know about you, but I can never remember which is supposed to be "row-" and "column-" major, but I do remember how indexing works in C, so just thinking about that requires no mnemonic.
+It's better to think of ordering in terms of which axes vary the fastest---the last for C ordering and the first for Fortran ordering.
+Also, I don't know about you, but I can never remember which is supposed to be "row-" and "column-" major, but I do remember how array indexing works in C, so just thinking about that requires no mnemonic.

 The most important thing to note about C and Fortran ordering for our purposes is that